-At St Kevin’s our Senior Infants, 2nd classes, 4th classes and 6th classes follow the personal safety education programme called ‘Stay Safe’ as part of the Social, Personal and Health Education (SPHE) curriculum which all primary schools are required to implement.
-This programme will be run in its entirety in each of these year levels so that our students will access the programme every second year and it will be tailored to their age and curriculum level.
+At St Kevin’s our whole school follows the personal safety education programme called ‘Stay Safe’ as part of the Social, Personal and Health Education (SPHE) curriculum which all primary schools are required to implement.
+This programme will be run in its entirety every second year and it will be tailored to the age and curriculum level of each class.

 The aim of the Stay Safe programme is to teach children personal safety skills so they can look after themselves in situations which could be upsetting or dangerous.
 It deals initially with common situations which most children will experience at some stage or other, e.g. getting lost or being bullied.

 The programme also teaches children the safety skills necessary to protect themselves from physical or sexual abuse and it emphasises the importance of telling a trusted adult about any problems they have.